-All screenings take place in Collins Cinema beginning at 6:30pm (except where noted)
+All films take place in Collins Cinema beginning at 6:30pm.

-Generously supported by the Davis Museum Film Program Gift, and co-hosted by the Cinema and Media Studies and English departments.
+Generously supported by the Davis Museum Film Program Gift.

 October 12 The Great Museum (Dir.
 Johannes Holzhausen, 2014)

 Featuring unprecedented access to an influential and multifaceted institution, The Great Museum reveals the innerworkings of Vienna's Kunsthistorisches Museum.
 As the camera roams through spacious rooms hosting some of the world's most valuable art, director Johannes Holzhausen brings light to a dynamic, reflective and fast-moving institution that is both adapting to the marketing and funding realities of the 21st-century while remaining faithful to its core mission.
 (Source: Kino Lorber)

 November 2 Russian Ark (Dir.
 Alexandr Sokurov, 2002)

 Russian Ark is a unique journey through time and Russian history.
 Filmed entirely in the State Hermitage Museum in St. Petersburg, Sokurov's breathtaking film recreates 300 years of history and culture and is the first entirely unedited, single-take, full-length feature film.
 (Source: BFI)

 November 16 National Gallery (Dir.
 Frederick Wiseman, 2014)